On the lookout: Mississippi State impact players to watch against LSU

-The LSU Tigers are gearing up to face Mississippi State in their SEC opener at Davis Wade Stadium on Saturday.
+The LSU Tigers are gearing up to face Mississippi State in their Southeastern Conference opener at Davis Wade Stadium on Saturday.
 Both teams are hungry to secure their first conference win.

 The Bulldogs come with ringing cowbells and dynamic key starters who have the power to make game-changing plays.
 Here’s a dive into some of the Bulldog standouts that LSU will need to watch and address.